-Information on the accessibility of various facilities - shops, theatres, leisure centres etc. - within the local authority area.
-In the UK this information is often provided in conjunction with DisabledGo.
+Information on the accessibility of spaces and buildings available to the public such as shops, theatres, leisure centres, parks, transport facilties etc. in the local area In the UK this information is often provided in conjunction with DisabledGo.

 Employers have a duty to report certain dangerous occurrences and accidents at work to the Local Authority who will investigate any incidents.
 The outcome of these enquiries usually involves the giving of advice to the employer.
 If a blatant breach of requirements is identified as the main reason for an accident happening, then formal action will be taken.

 The certificate shows that a property is considered to provide a safe and healthy environment for the occupants and that the property satisfies overcrowding standards.
 Anyone requiring a visa application to enter and to reside in the UK with relatives, on a permanent or semi-permanent basis, will need the certificate.

 Information about sporting, cultural and social activities in the local area for children and young people.
 Activities may be available on a drop-in basis or may require a regular commitment.